InLifecerthiti/InLife-sample-application/README.md

 Any other Java IDE can be used as long as you can create OSGi bundles and handle Maven projects with it.
 UniversAAL recommends Eclipse IDE, and the instructions here refer to it.
 Download it from https://eclipse.org/downloads/

-If you plan to use the modeling and conversion tools from AAL Studio, you will need specifically Eclipse version 3.7.2.
+Suggested Eclipse version 3.7.2.

 Install Eclipse Plugins (optional)

 For building Maven projects, Maven integration in Eclipse is helpful.
 Latest versions of Eclipse usually already include this plugin.
 Plugin install site: http://download.eclipse.org/technology/m2e/releases .

-The AAL Studio is a set of uAAL-specific plugins.
-Plugin install site: http://depot.universaal.org/eclipse-update/ If you want the modelling tools, remember they require Eclipse 3.7.2.

 4) Download source code

-Clone a repository or check it out from https://github.com/universAAL.
+Clone a repository or check it out.

-Each repository usually contains several projects.
-Regular uAAL projects are Maven projects.
 Import them into Eclipse with: File > Import > Maven > Existing Maven Projects.

 5) Build the source code

-To compile the uAAL Maven projects you have to do a Maven install.
+To compile the Maven projects you have to do a Maven install.

 If you have the Eclipse Maven plugin, you can: right-click the project > Run as > Maven Install.
 If you installed standalone Maven, open a console command line, go to the folder that holds the POM.xml file of the project and type mvn install.

 Also, instructions regarding the installations could be found at:

 https://github.com/universAAL/platform/wiki/RD-Development-Environment

-After finishing with the installations:
+Specific instructions for building and running the sample application:

 1) start Eclipse with a new workspace

 2) download and import the sample application as "Existing Maven Projects"